Shayokh144/Book_Notes/Work/The Effective Engineer.md

 #### Define Specific Project Goals and Measurable Milestones
 Define specific goals for a project based on the problem you’re working to solve, and then use milestones to measure progress on those goals.
 The simple exercise of setting a project goal produces two concrete benefits.
 First, a well-defined goal provides an important filter for separating the must haves from the nice-to-haves in the task list.
 The second benefit of defining specific project goals is that it builds clarity and alignment across key stakeholders.
-If we’ve fallen behind, a milestone provides an opportunity to revise our plan, ei- ther by extending the deadline or by cutting tasks.
+If we’ve fallen behind, a milestone provides an opportunity to revise our plan, either by extending the deadline or by cutting tasks.

 #### Reduce Risk Early
-Tackling the riskiest areas first helps us identify any estimation errors as- sociated with them.
-Our initial project estimates will exhibit high variance because we’re oper- ating under uncertainty and imperfect information.
-As we gain more informa- tion and revise our estimates, the variance narrows.
+Tackling the riskiest areas first helps us identify any estimation errors associated with them.
+Our initial project estimates will exhibit high variance because we’re operating under uncertainty and imperfect information.
+As we gain more information and revise our estimates, the variance narrows.
 By shifting the work that can take highly variable amounts of time to earlier in the process, we reduce risk and give ourselves more time and information to make effective project plans.

 #### Know the limits of overtime
 Many teams burn out because they start sprinting before they’re even close to the finish line.
 Don’t sprint just because you’re behind and don’t know what else to do.
 Work overtime only if you’re confident that it will enable you to finish on time.

+## Chapter 8: Balance Quality with Pragmatism

+### Why
+Striking a balance between quality and pragmatism is essential.
+While high-quality solutions are desirable, aiming for perfection in every aspect can lead to inefficiencies, delays, and over-engineering.
+Embracing pragmatism ensures timely delivery and resource optimization without compromising essential quality standards.

+### How to Balance

+#### Establish a Sustainable Code Review Process
+Code reviews facilitate positive modeling of good coding practices.
+There’s a tradeoff between the additional quality that code reviews can provide and the shortterm productivity win from spending that time to add value in other ways.
+Find the right balance between code reviews and tooling to trade off code quality and development speed.

+#### Manage Complexity through Abstraction
+Invest in good software abstractions to simplify difficult problems.
+Good abstractions solve a hard problem once and for all, and significantly increase the productivity of those who use it.
+But if you try to build abstractions when you have incomplete information about use cases, you’ll end up with something clunky and unusable.

+#### Automate Testing
+Automated testing doesn’t just reduce bugs; it provides other benefits as well.
+The most immediate payoff comes from decreasing repetitive work that we’d otherwise need to do by hand.
+Rather than manually triggering variations from different code branches, we can programmatically and quickly run through large numbers of branches to verify correctness.
+Moreover, the more closely the tests mirror actual conditions in a production environment and the easier it is for engineers to run those tests, the more likely it is that engineers will incorporate testing into their development workflow to automate checks.
+A suite of unit and integration tests can help alleviate the fear of modifying what might otherwise be brittle code.
+Focus on ones that save the most time first.

+#### Repay Technical Debt
+If you spend all your resources paying off interest on your debt, you won’t have enough time left to work on new things.
+Focus on the debt that incurs the most interest.
+By doing so, teams can prevent compounding issues, improve system reliability, and maintain agility in future developments.
+Repaying technical debt is crucial for sustained productivity, reduced maintenance costs, and long-term project success.